onewelcome/identity-cloud-documentation/docs/products/access/api-reference/config-api/service-providers-api.md

 }
 ```

-Create Service Provider request is validated.
+Create Service Provider configuration request is validated.
 In case of failure, a list of validation errors is returned.
 Example failed response:

 ```http